deepchecks/deepchecks/docs/source/user-guide/vision/VisionData.rst

 .. _vision_data__creating_vision_data:
 Creating a VisionData Object
 ============================
+In the sub-sections below we will go over three different ways to create a VisionData object:
+1. From a Generic Generator 2.
+From a PyTorch DataLoader 3.
+From a TensorFlow Dataset.

-The sub-sections below contain simple examples for how to create a VisionData object without predictions, in order to learn how to supply them see the section about :ref:`adding model predictions <vision_data__adding_predictions>`.
+The sub-sections contain simple examples for how to create a VisionData object without predictions, in order to learn how to supply them see the section about :ref:`adding model predictions <vision_data__adding_predictions>`.

 From a Generic Generator